nmsr1196/Multi_Pass/README.md

 MultiPass_SR.py - This is the code for the QT Py 2040.
 This has to be changed to 'code.py' for circuitpython for the QT Py 2040.

+MultiPass_Mod_BOTTOM.stl - This is the modified bottom piece of the multipass

+MultiPass_Mod_TOP.stl - This is the modified top piece of the multipass